-Most recently, an area of enhanced convection propagated eastward from the Indian Ocean to the Maritime continent.
-Suppressed convection has followed.
+Weak MJO activity was again experienced during late November into December.
+An area of enhanced convection propagated eastward from the Indian Ocean to the Maritime continent followed by suppressed convection thereafter.

 Time

 200-hPa Velocity Potential Anomalies (5°S-5°N)